Andonome/core/README.md

     * Whoever has the most Action Points can interrupt and demand to go first.
 - GMs don't roll much, so they can focus on orchestration.
 - Spellcasters spend Mana Points.

-# Compiling

-The dependencies are

-- `texlive-full`
-- `git`
-- `git-lfs`
-- `inkscape`
-- `make`

-To make the document,

-1. type `make`.
-2. Take the pdf to your local, friendly, printing store.

-For more detailed instructions, see the wiki on [setting up](https://gitlab.com/bindrpg/core/-/wikis/dev/startup).

 # Get Involved